How Dracula Came to Whitby

 The favoured Gothic literature of the period was set in foreign lands full of eerie castles, convents and caves.
 Whitby’s windswept headland, the dramatic abbey ruins, a church surrounded by swooping bats, and a long association with jet – a semi-precious stone used in mourning jewellery – gave a homegrown taste of such thrilling horrors.

 High above Whitby, and dominating the whole town, stands Whitby Abbey, the ruin of a once-great Benedictine monastery, founded in the 11th century.
 The medieval abbey stands on the site of a much earlier monastery, founded in 657 by an Anglian princess, Hild, who became its first abbess.
-In Dracula, Stoker has Mina Murray – whose experiences form the thread of the novel – record in her diary:
+In Dracula, Stoker has Mina Murray – the young woman whose experiences form the thread of the novel – record in her diary:

 Right over the town is the ruin of Whitby Abbey, which was sacked by the Danes … It is a most noble ruin, of immense size, and full of beautiful and romantic bits; there is a legend that a white lady is seen in one of the windows.